microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/Auth_ServerTestDesignSpecification.md

 #####Share(s)
 One share need to be exposed, named AzCBAC by default.
-Share Permission and Folder Permission should all be set to allow everyone to access it.SMB2 SET_INFO is required to run these cases.
+Share Permission and Folder Permission should all be set to allow everyone to access it.
+SMB2 SET_INFO is required to run these cases.

 #####BVT cases